home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/docs-configuration-parameters.md

 ---
-title: "The documentation describes all integration configuration options (IQS044)"
+title: "The documentation describes all integration configuration options"
 ---

 ## Reasoning